கஞ்சி (Kanji) – another cold remedy

 4. Remove from stove.

 5. Add lime juice and serve hot.
-I would add half the lime juice and see what it tastes like and decide if you want to add the full amount or maybe more.
+I would add half of the lime and see if you like the taste, before adding all of it!